-At this point Paul was not referring to a point in time before the Holy Spirit had begun to work in him.
-For as we have seen,1 fallen sinners do not possess a will to seek God—“there is none that seeketh after God” (Romans 3.11).
-For no-one can come to Christ except the Father draws them, because their carnal minds are set in a state of enmity against God (John 6:44; Romans 8:7).
+At this point Paul was not referring to a time before the Holy Spirit had begun to work in him.
+Fallen sinners do not possess a will to seek God: “there is none that seeketh after God” (Romans 3.11).
+For no-one can come to Christ except the Father draws them, because their carnal minds are set in a state of enmity against God (John 6.44; Romans 8.7).

 Being born is not something that babies can will or do for themselves.
 And neither is being born again something that unregenerate people can will or do for themselves.

-There are many religious practices that claim to cause spiritual rebirth but the only true regeneration is that which Jesus himself explained to Nicodemus: “that which is born of the flesh is flesh; and that which is born of the [Holy] Spirit is spirit” (John 3:6; see also Colossians 6:11-13; Titus 3:4-6; 1 Peter 1:23).
+There are many religious practices that claim to cause spiritual rebirth but the only true regeneration is that which Jesus himself explained to Nicodemus: “that which is born of the flesh is flesh; and that which is born of the [Holy] Spirit is spirit” (John 3.6; see also Colossians 6.11-13; Titus 3.4-6; 1 Peter 1.23).

-The apostle continued: “So then with the mind I myself serve the law of God; but with the flesh the law of sin” (Romans 7:25b).
-His mind had been transformed, so that he now purposed to serve God in obedience to his moral law.
+As a new convert, Paul had found that God did not leave him in a state of being merely willing to do God’s will in his life but failing to do it.
+No, but Paul found that God had truly saved him!
+“I thank God through Jesus Christ our Lord” (Romans 7.25a).
+That is why the apostle continued: “So then with the mind I myself serve the law of God; but with the flesh the law of sin” (Romans 7.25b).
+His mind had been transformed, so that he now made it his purpose to serve God and do his will.
 But his old nature (his flesh) was still with him, with its pull toward sin.
-And yet, by this point in his personal testimony Paul had been saved—and this salvation included real deliverance from being under the control on his depraved flesh.
-It was now possible for him not to sin: he had been enabled by the Holy Spirit to resist sin and walk in newness of life.
+However, Paul had been born again—and this regeneration included real deliverance from being under the dominion of his depraved “flesh” (i.e. spiritually dead sinfulness).
+Therefore, it was now possible for him not to sin: he had been enabled by the Holy Spirit to resist sin and to walk in newness of life.

 This is how it is with all true, born-again Christians.

-“There is therefore now no condemnation to them which are in Christ Jesus, who walk not after the flesh, but after the Spirit…God sending his own Son in the likeness of sinful flesh, and for sin, condemned sin in the flesh: That the righteousness of the law might be fulfilled in us, who walk not after the flesh, but after the Spirit.
-For…they that are after the Spirit [both mind and walk righteously in] the things of the Spirit…Ye are not in the flesh, but in the Spirit, if so be that the Spirit of God dwell in you” (Romans 8:1-9).
+Knowing that his own story is but one example of Christian experience, the apostle concludes that what is true of one (himself) is true of all: “There is therefore now no condemnation to them which are in Christ Jesus, who walk not after the flesh, but after the Spirit…God sending his own Son in the likeness of sinful flesh, and for sin, condemned sin in the flesh: That the righteousness of the law might be fulfilled in us, who walk not after the flesh, but after the Spirit.
+For…they that are after the Spirit [do mind] the things of the Spirit…Ye are not in the flesh, but in the Spirit, if so be that the Spirit of God dwell in you” (Romans 8.1-9).

-“God…worketh in you both to will and to do of his good pleasure” (Philippians 2:13).
+“God…worketh in you both to will and to do of his good pleasure” (Philippians 2.13).
 Both the will to live as a Christian and the enabling to live as a Christian must come from God.
 And they do come from God.

-If the Lord Jesus Christ is your Good Shepherd, you will know that it is good to be a sheep!
+If the Lord Jesus Christ is your Good Shepherd, you will know that it is good to be such a sheep!